-- The device is confiscated immediately and given to Reception who will add a negative point on Class Charts and log a 60 minute Centralised Detention. - Reception will inform parents/ carers that the device has been confiscated and of the next stage. - Parents will be asked to collect the device from Reception 48 hours later.
+- The device is confiscated immediately and given to Reception who will add a Negative Point on Class Charts and log a 60 minute Centralised Detention. - Reception will inform parents/ carers that the device has been confiscated and of the next stage. - Parents will be asked to collect the device from Reception by 4pm on that day.
 If a parent is unable to collect the device at this time the device will be stored securely until they can.